 Arrive in Dublin where you will pick up your rental car and drive out of the city to catch your first glimpse of the real Ireland.
 You will journey through the Wicklow Mountains on your way to your luxury hotel in Kilkenny.

-The Wicklow Mountains are one of the most scenic areas in the entire country and will definitely shorten your journey south.
-If you have the time or the appetite, there are many places to stop along the way, including the Irish National Stud and Japanese Gardens or Glendalough.
-You can also choose to arrive in Kilkenny early and take a look around this wonderful medieval city.
+The Wicklow Mountains are one of the most scenic areas in the entire country and will make for a memorable journey.
+If you have the time or the appetite, there are many places to stop along the way, including the Irish National Stud & Gardens or Glendalough.
+You can also choose to arrive in Kilkenny early and wander around this wonderful medieval city.

 Day 2: Cork, Blarney Stone, & Kinsale